 A native of Croatia, Dr. Novakovic has been living in the USA since 1995.
 She joined the faculty in the Department of Religion at Baylor University in 2007, having taught previously at Bethel University in St. Paul.
 She is the author of three monographs and a co-editor/contributor of three additional books.
+She also serves as General Editor of the Baylor Handbook on the Greek New Testament (BHGNT) Series published by Baylor University Press.
 She is married to Dr. Ivo Novakovic, who teaches in the Baylor Interdisciplinary Core.

 The Gospel of Matthew; the Gospel of John; the Old Testament in the New; the Dead Sea Scrolls and other Jewish writings from the Second Temple period; resurrection belief in Judaism and Christianity.

 A handbook on the Greek text of the Gospel of John for BHGNT Series published by Baylor University Press.